Astra-L7/AloneSMP-PUBLIC/README.md

 # AloneSMP-PUBLIC v 0.8

-# How to install / edit.
+# How to install / edit

 Before you start editing this repo make sure when you are to export this datapack into minecraft for testing,